 It’s easy to get caught up in the volumetric sculptures of Janet Echelman.
 And if not for a shipping mishap, we never would’ve been able to enjoy her intriguing art.
 Originally a painter, she was invited to India to create, but her paints never arrived.
 That’s when she discovered what would become her new passion: creating beautiful fiber sculptures.
 Working with local fishermen, she developed and refined techniques for her art, which can now be found in cities across the globe.

 Hollywood’s imagining of tech culture may have minimized women — particularly women of color — but ‘Hidden Figures’ is changing all that.
-The screen adaptation of Margot Lee Shetterly’s biographical book Hidden Figures shows a poignant conversation among three African American women who work at NASA in the Civil Rights era.
+The screen adaptation of Margot Lee Shetterly’s biographical book Hidden Figures shows a poignant conversation among three Black women who work at NASA during the civil rights movement.
 During their lunch break, the protagonists have a heated discussion on sexism and racism in tech jobs in the 1960s.
 Mary Jackson (Janelle Monae) quips to her colleagues Katherine Johnson (Taraji P. Henson) and Dorothy Vaughan (Octavia Spencer), “Every time we have a chance to get ahead, they change the finish line.
 Every time.”
 When it comes to diversity in science, technology, engineering, and math (STEM), her sentiment still rings true.
-Taraji P. Henson, Octavia Spencer, Glen Powell, and Janelle Monae in Hidden Figures / Twentieth Century Fox In 2017, there’s still a huge disparity when it comes to representation …read more
+Taraji P. Henson, Octavia Spencer, Glen Powell, and Janelle Monae in Hidden Figures / Twentieth Century Fox In 2017, there’s still a huge disparity when it comes to representation of women — …read more